HubRise/website/content/apps/epos-technologies/en/connect-hubrise.md

 ---

+## Connect EPOS Technologies

 You can connect EPOS Technologies to HubRise autonomously from your EPOS Technologies back office.

-To activate the connection between EPOS Technologies and HubRise, follow these steps.
+To activate the connection between EPOS Technologies and HubRise, follow these steps:

 1. Log in to your EPOS Technologies back office.
 1. From the navigation menu, select **Company Settings** > **Locations**.